-You can manually check the Firewall settings and block/allow connections, but if everything is messed up, you might like to reset the Windows Firewall to its default setting.
-Here’s how to do it.
+You can manually check the Firewall settings and block/allow connections, but if everything is messed up, you should reset the Windows Firewall to its default settings.

 1. Reset Windows Firewall Settings to Default